Bridge Financing Solutions · · 12 min read

 A guarantor's primary responsibilities encompass several critical areas:

-1. Financial Responsibility: Guarantors must be prepared to cover unpaid fees and any damages incurred if the tenant defaults.
+1. Coverage: Guarantors must be prepared to cover unpaid fees and any damages incurred if the tenant defaults.
 This economic safety net is crucial for property owners, as it reduces the risk of lost income.
 For instance, if a tenant fails to pay $1,500 in housing costs, the guarantor is required to cover this amount, along with any applicable late charges.
-Such an arrangement significantly lowers the financial risk for landlords, enabling them to pursue payment for missed rent or damages from a third party.
+Such an arrangement significantly lowers the risk for landlords, enabling them to pursue payment for missed rent or damages from a third party.

 The central node represents the overall role of a guarantor, while the branches show the key areas of responsibility and qualifications.
 Each sub-branch provides more detail, helping you understand what is expected from a guarantor.